 According to the Office for Civil Rights 2013 Dear Colleague Letter: 鈥淎 school must excuse a student鈥檚 absences because of pregnancy or childbirth for as long as the student鈥檚 doctor deems the absences medically necessary.
 When a student returns to school, [they] must be allowed to return to the same academic and extracurricular status as before [their] medical leave began.
 By ensuring that the student has the opportunity to maintain [their] academic status, we can encourage young parents to work toward graduation instead of choosing to drop out of school.鈥

-Our goal is to provide reasonable modifications that can help support you in completing your education and meeting your academic goals.
+Our goal is to provide reasonable accommodations that can help support you in completing your education and meeting your academic goals.
 Students who are pregnant are encouraged, but not required, to contact the Title IX Office early in their pregnancy.
-Reasonable modifications are only made once the student has contacted the Title IX Office, submitted the required documentation, and the Title IX Office has completed an interactive process with the student, and the student鈥檚 faculty.
-Therefore, it is helpful if students contact the Title IX Office as soon as possible to allow sufficient time for a thorough modification process.
+Reasonable accommodations are only made once the student has contacted the Title IX Office, submitted the required documentation, and the Title IX Office has completed an interactive process with the student, and the student鈥檚 faculty.
+Therefore, it is helpful if students contact the Title IX Office as soon as possible to allow sufficient time for a thorough accommodation process.

-In an initial meeting, the Title IX staff will guide students in obtaining the appropriate medical documentation, which will serve as the basis for determining their reasonable modification(s.)
-The Title IX staff will coordinate with the student and their instructors to implement reasonable modifications.
-All reasonable modifications are issued in writing from the Title IX office to the student and their faculty once they are finalized.
+In an initial meeting, the Title IX staff will guide students in obtaining the appropriate medical documentation, which will serve as the basis for determining their reasonable accommodation(s.)
+The Title IX staff will coordinate with the student and their instructors to implement reasonable accommodations.
+All reasonable accommodations are issued in writing from the Title IX office to the student and their faculty once they are finalized.

 Pregnant/Parenting Student鈥檚 Role: